AlessioMilanese/progenomes_classifier/README.md

 the genome in the file `AWWC01.1.fsa_nt` is annotated as `Jonquetella anthropi`, which belongs to the specI `specI_v3_Cluster1951`.

 The genome contains `40` marker genes (MGs) out of 40.
 The marker genes have the property to be present in single-copy in bacterial genomes, hence if the tool extract more than 40 MGs there might be problems with the genome that you are analysing (check `Unique marker genes found in multiple copies`).
-After that there is the information of the number of genes that were mapped to the specI database (`Number of mapped genes`) and the number of genes that support the consensus taxonomy (in this case `100%`).
+After that there is the information of the number of genes that were mapped to the specI database (`Number of mapped genes`) and the number of genes that support the consensus taxonomy `Number of agreeing genes` (as well as how much percentage of the found ones they represents, in this case `100%`).

 Finally, there is a list with all the identified genes, the target gene in the specI database and the percentage identity.